 - x86: x86 or x86abi

 Which type of processor does your device use—ARM, ARM64, or x86?
+Were you able to check your Android phone’s processor?
 Let us know in the comment section below.